 6. Cut and Join the Waterfall Edge for the River Table

 I used my table saw and a crosscut sled to cut the waterfall edge on the epoxy river table.
 I tilted the blade to 45 degrees and made the initial bevel on the larger vertical piece.

 Then I flipped the smaller top piece over and back beveled it with a matching miter.
 I moved the blade back to 90 degrees and cut the larger piece to exact size for the base.

 There are several different ways to glue up waterfall miter joints like this, and I opted for what I think is the easiest one.
 I lined up the pieces with the miters facing down and put a piece of packing tape across the seam.
 Then I flipped over the pieces and put two more pieces of tape just past the miters to stop the squeeze out from getting on the wood.

 I folded up the miter and used the top to position and clamp down a pair of right angle squares to the slab.
-I used 5 minute epoxy again for this connection and applied it liberally to one side of the joint then folded up the miter and clamped the top to the right angle squares.
+Instead of glue I used 5 minute epoxy again for this connection and applied it liberally to one side of the joint then folded up the miter and clamped the top to the right angle squares.

 7. Finish and Assemble the Epoxy Resin River Table